Posted in: Digital marketingLast update: 17/06/20

 Long-term missed connections are more difficult to manage.
 In the past, email was the best way to reach customers who’d stopped engaging with your brand.
 Now that GDPR is here, it’s more complicated: you need explicit permission from consumers to contact them by email.
 So you need to make sure your email marketing is on point, in order to attract and retain subscribers.

 Offer followers useful, timely information, rather than bombarding them with endless spam.
 Try to make your emails more dynamic and engaging.
-Some brands are starting to experiment with dynamic content: surveys, videos, quizzes and more.
+Some brands are starting to experiment with dynamic content: customer surveys, videos, quizzes, and more.
 Use game theory to tempt customers into clicking.
 You can use quizzes, surveys and competitions to award coupons too.
 In this way, customers don’t just get the benefit of the promotion – they feel the thrill of being a winner, too.

 This group represents a vital part of your customer base.
 They follow your brand online, they keep coming back, and they make repeat purchases.
 So make sure you don’t take them for granted!

 Repeat customers are also the most likely to use coupons.
 Use promotions with vouchers and promotional codes to make them feel appreciated and reinforce brand loyalty.
 You can even target promotions so that customers support your marketing strategy.
 In the example below, a mail service business wanted to encourage customers to start using its app.
 They rewarded app users with a discount coupon for their next purchase, and in this way, encouraged both repeat business and a specific customer behaviour.